 Each revision to the Standard Specifications begins with a revision clause that describes or introduces a revision to the Standard Specifications.
 For a revision clause that describes a revision, the date on the right above the clause is the publication date of the revision.
-For a revision clause that introduces a revision, the date on the right above a revised term, phrase, clause, paragraph, or section is the publication date of the revised term, phrase, clause, paragraph, or section.
-For a multiple-paragraph or multiple-section revision, the date on the right above a paragraph or section is the publication date of the paragraphs or sections that follow.
+For a revision clause that introduces a revision, the date on the right above a revised term, phrase, clause, paragraph, or section is the publication date of the revision, the date of the revision date of the revised term, phrase, clause, paragraph, or section.
+For a multiple-paragraph or multiple-section revision, the date on the right above a paragraph or section is the publication date of the revision.